IuliiaZaitova/code_slingers/README.md

 # Foobar

-Software Project by team CODE SLINGERS for Language Generation Task.
+Software Project by team CODE SLINGERS for the Language Generation Task software project at Saarland University.

 ## Introduction

-This project is an attempt to generate joke based on Image.
-Hence, it includes three task:
+This project is an attempt to generate WHY-jokes following the formula ```Why did X Y? -Z!"``` (e.g. _Why did the chicken cross the road?
+To get to the other side!_) based on an image.
+Hence, it encompasses three main tasks:

-    1. Image captioning
+    1. Image captioning module
-    2. Getting relevant entities for joke generation
+    2. Getting relevant entities for joke generation / Question generation module
     3. Joke generation module